mateichik/ai-challenge/03-06-2025-structured-bug-report/prompt.md

 Be concise but clear.
 Assume the reader is a developer or QA tester.

 Format using Markdown conventions (e.g., numbered lists for steps, bold labels where helpful).
+Make sure Markdown is formatted correctly.

 If any information is missing or unclear, leave that section blank without adding assumptions.